News and Info Page

 Doctoral Research Showcase at Super Computing 2008

-During November 15-21, 2008, the International Conference for High Performance Computing, Networking, Storage and Analysis also known as SC'08, I will be presenting a fifteen minute talk reviewing some of my Ph.D. research.
+During November 15-21, 2008, the International Conference for High Performance Computing, Networking, Storage and Analysis also known as SC'08, I presented a fifteen minute talk reviewing some of my Ph.D. research.
 The title is Harnessing Associative Computing for Sequence Alignment with Parallel Accelerators and the abstract is posted online.
+It was a quick, but great way to get my work out and have some nice follow-up discussions.
+The slides are avaible on the personal conference page.

 A Busy Grace Hopper Celebration of Women in Computing!

-The 2008 Grace Hopper Celebration of Women in Computing (GHC'08) will be busy!
-In addition to volunteering as a Hopper, there is a research poster presentation over GPGPU work entitled GATOR and SWAMP: GPU Computing for Sequence Alignment.
+The 2008 Grace Hopper Celebration of Women in Computing (GHC'08) was wonderful!
+In addition to volunteering as a Hopper, the research poster entitled GATOR and SWAMP: GPU Computing for Sequence Alignment was presented.

 OCCBIO 2008 Plenary Session